High Performance Computing guides and policies for the University of Queensland.

 - Inefficient use of resources is unfair to other users waiting in the queue and will impact the wait-time of future jobs.

-will print out the reason why a job is queueing.
+You can use the command squeue to check why a job is sitting in the queue.
+In the command below the %18p will print out the priority of the job and %S will print out an estimated start time.
+The estimated start time will only be printed for jobs high enough in the queue to be considered by the scheduler.
+The jobs where this is N/A are still too low in the queue. %16R will print out the reason why a job is queueing.
 Priority means jobs with higher priority are in the queue before this job.
 Resources means the job is waiting for requested resources to become available.
 QOSMax*Limit means that this job would bring the user over the maximum allowed resourcs per user.

 squeue --me -o "%12i %6q %.8P %.12j %.10u %.2t %.4D %.4C %.20b %10m %16R %18p %S"

-can be used to check a user’s fair share.
+The command sshare can be used to check a user’s fair share.

 sshare -a | grep YourUsername

 will print out the information below.
 The last value is the fair share.
-The value will be between 0
+The value will be between 0 and 1.
+With 1 being a full fair share and 0 being no fair share.

 Account User RawShares NormShares RawUsage EffectvUsage FairShare